snyk-partners/snyk-rhpds/prerequisites.md

 You'll also need access to a few developer tools.
 - Any IDE of your choosing (we recommend VS Code)
 - Docker
+- Snyk CLI

-You'll receive an e-mail the day before the workshop adding you to the OpenShift Workshop organization in Snyk.
+You'll receive an e-mail prior to the workshop adding you to a Snyk Organization for this workshop.
 Keep an eye out!

 ### Create a Snyk Account and Install the Snyk CLI